JuliaReach/LazySets.jl/docs/src/lib/interfaces/AbstractCentrallySymmetric.md

 # [Centrally symmetric sets (AbstractCentrallySymmetric)](@id def_AbstractCentrallySymmetric)

-Centrally symmetric sets such as balls of different norms are characterized by a center.
+Centrally symmetric convex sets such as balls of different norms are characterized by a center.
 Note that there is a special interface combination [Centrally symmetric polytope](@ref def_AbstractCentrallySymmetricPolytope).